mkdocs/mkdocs/docs/user-guide/configuration.md

 ##### **prebuild_index**

 Optionally generates a pre-built index of all pages, which provides some performance improvements for larger sites.
-Before enabling, check that the theme you are using explicitly supports using a prebuilt index (the builtin themes do).
+Before enabling, confirm that the theme you are using explicitly supports using a prebuilt index (the builtin themes do).
+Set to `true` to enable.

-There are two options for prebuilding the index:
+!!! warning

-Using [Node.js] by setting `prebuild_index` to `True` or `node`.
-This option requires that Node.js be installed and the command `node` be on the system path.
-If this feature is enabled and fails for any reason, a warning is issued.
+    This option requires that [Node.js] be installed and the command `node` be on the system path.
+If the call to `node` fails for any reason, a warning is issued and the build continues uninterupted.
 You may use the `--strict` flag when building to cause such a failure to raise an error instead.

-Using [Lunr.py] by setting `prebuild_index` to `python`.
-This option requires that Lunr.py is installed in your Python environment (`pip install lunr`).
-For support of languages other than English, `lunr[languages]` also needs to be installed.
-If you find substantial inconsistencies or problems please report them to [Lunr.py's issues] and fall back to the Node.js version.

 !!!
 Note